 Grilled Pork

-Remove some of the fat from pork shoulders (but it is not necessary to remove all the fat), and slice pork into thin slices.
+- Remove some of the fat from pork shoulders (but it is not necessary to remove all the fat), and slice pork into thin slices.
 Bring them into a large ziplock bag.

-Combine and blend the rest of the ingredients listed under "Grilled Pork" in food processor/blender to create marinate, and add to zip lock bag.
+- Combine and blend the rest of the ingredients listed under "Grilled Pork" in food processor/blender to create marinate, and add to ziplock bag.
 Make sure pork is evenly coated with marinate.
 Marinade pork for at least 1 hour, or up to a few hours.

 Pickled Vegetables

-Drain vienegar mixture.
+- Drain vinegar mixture.

 Other Vegetables and Garnishes

-Prep/chop the rest of the vegetables and garnishes – lettuce, cilantro, mint leaves, and peanuts.
+- Prep/chop the rest of the vegetables and garnishes – lettuce, cilantro, mint leaves, and peanuts.
 Slice lime into a few wedges.

 Noodles